Cray-HPE/docs-csm/upgrade/0.9/csm-0.9.3.md

 ### Aruba CDU switch configuration.
 This configuration is identical across CDU VSX pairs.
-The VLANS used here are generated from CSI.
+The VLANs used here are generated from CSI.
 ```
 sw-cdu-001(config)# int lag 2 multi-chassis static
 sw-cdu-001(config-lag-if)# no shutdown